 Those who bring value to the business can get a share of the value.
 This is a big motivation for shareholders.

-When Organically Grown Company set out to fundraise, they raised $11 and a half million in around 18 months.
+When Organically Grown Company set out to fundraise, they raised $11 and a half million of financing in around 18 months.

-Investors are not only concerned with returns, but also the business model and purpose.
+Investors are not only concerned with returns from future sale, but also the business model and purpose.
 Companies that employ the trust model are also attractive because there’s risk protection.
 If everyone does well, everyone gets a share of the profits and returns.

 “I think a lot of investors are attracted to putting their money where their mouth is to say, ‘Hey, if I do well, others also do well in this system.’
 And so, being attracted to that holistic approach.
 And also, I think some of them see it as risk protection.”